Long Term Side Effects of Liposuction

 Numbness

 In all liposuction methods, the surgeon injects anesthetics such as ephedrine and lidocaine to numb the treated area before making incisions.
-So, numbness is liposuction's first and inevitable side effect, which may last a long.
-Also, numbness can occur due to excessive swelling in the operated area.
+So, numbness after liposuction is this procedure's first and inevitable side effect, which may last long.
+Also, numbness can occur due to the excessive swelling in the operated area.
 Fortunately, this kind of numbness will fade away when the swelling subsides.
-It is also noteworthy that the patient may experience reduced sensitivity in the treated area forever in some rare cases.
+In some rare cases, the patient may experience reduced sensitivity in the treated area forever.

 Pain and Discomfort